zoho/zohocrm-csharp-sdk/README.md

 ## Threading in the C# SDK

 Threads in a C# program help you achieve parallelism.
-By using multiple threads, you can make a Java program run faster and do multiple things simultaneously.
+By using multiple threads, you can make a C# program run faster and do multiple things simultaneously.

 The **C# SDK** (from version 3.x.x) supports both single threading and multi-threading irrespective of a single user or a multi-user app.

-### Multithreading in a Multi-user App
+### Multithreading in a Multi-User App

 Multi-threading for multi-users is achieved using Initializer's static **SwitchUser()**.